coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 Treating the history of X/Twitter as an historical resource or as a way to understand current events is problematic because of the scale of computing required.
 It's extremely difficult to do it at a fine grain without huge computational and technologist resources.

 To be able to see the subjects that arise and ramify minute by minute during events as ordinary and well-defined as the Super Bowl or a concert is eye opening.
 Every song or play gets a burst of talk.
-The possibilities for events as complex as evolving conspiracy theories, the BLM movement, the Arab Spring, or the invasion of Ukraine have real possibilites for historian, journalists, and understanding the public mind for public safety, etc.
+Events as complex as evolving conspiracy theories, the BLM movement, the Arab Spring, or the invasion of Ukraine have can be exposed for historians, journalists, and public safety needs, etc.

-With the resources likely to be available to researchers, it would be difficult to take advantage of the data unless it were segmented in dimensions such as:
+With the resources that are likely to be available to academic researchers, it would be difficult to take advantage of the data unless it were segmented in dimensions such as:
 - Time slice
 - Analyzing only a random longitudinal fraction of the full stream
 - Possibly most importantly, by limiting the granularity of examination, i.e.,look at subjects that are big enough and persistent enough.

 # What Is Different Here?

 The most important insight is that identifying all of the subjects in play at a given moment is useless.
-It is too much data--many thousands of subjects are too many to make sense of.
+It is too much data--many thousands of simultaneous subjects are too many to make sense of.
 The key is to identify only new subjects.

 - You get the most relevant immediately
 - In the limit, you get them all
 - It's a flow a human can grasp and AI or semantic analysis can cope with at reasonable computational expense.